naturewaves/Rthoptera/README.md

   oscillograms that allow you to zoom in and explore specific sections of the waveform.

-- **Multi-oscillogram**: Create a stacked oscillogram plot for comparing the sounds of multiple species.
+- **Multi-oscillogram**: Create a stacked oscillogram plot for 0comparing the sounds of multiple species.
 This is particularly useful for analyzing the differences in acoustic patterns between species.

 - **Zoomed oscillogram**: Create a static oscillogram with stacked zoomed portions selected interactively.